sheyls/sheyls/README.md

 <p align="center" style="font-size: 16px; font-weight: bold;">
   🔍👣 "Programming is like being a detective.
-Error in line 221B, Baker Street."
+Error in line 221B."
 </p>